bekircbc/cebrify/README.md

         // Exchange 100 USD to EUR with exchange rate : 1.14

-## dateFormatter

-- Write the following code for using this function .

-        pkg.dateFormatter(19.01.2022)

-        // Format date for especially bank apps..

-## startLogOutTimer

-- Write the following code for using this function .

-        pkg.startLogOutTimer(300)

-        // Start log out timer for 5 minute

 # About npm Packages

 - create your own package